bdecentgmbh/moodle-mod_contentdesigner/documentation.md

 The Global Elements Settings allow you to define the default behavior and appearance of various content elements across all chapters and activities, ensuring consistency and alignment with your organization's design standards.
 These settings control the layout, styling, and functionality of each element type, and can be customized globally for a unified learning experience.

 ## Chapter
-Click on the **Chapter** element settings to view and customize its specific options, allowing you to create and organize the chapter within your course module design.
+Click on the <a href="https://github.com/bdecentgmbh/moodle-mod_contentdesigner/wiki#chapter-1">**Chapter**</a> element settings to view and customize its specific options, allowing you to create and organize the chapter within your course module design.

 ![chapter-global-setting](https://github.com/user-attachments/assets/06a895e6-ada8-424c-a012-87bd5c0f7549)

 ## Heading
-Click on the **Paragraph** element settings to view and customize its specific options, allowing you to adjust the textual element used to introduce or organize sections of content within a chapter or activity.
+Click on the <a href="https://github.com/bdecentgmbh/moodle-mod_contentdesigner/wiki#heading-1">**Heading**</a> element settings to view and customize its specific options, allowing you to adjust the textual element used to introduce or organize sections of content within a chapter or activity.

 ![heading-global-setting](https://github.com/user-attachments/assets/0c0b9741-8c9f-4aa9-b37e-1e9d49a6bc49)